Stay in control. Quickly resolve issues.

-- Mediation is confidential with no public record of what is discussed in your sessions.
+- Mediation is confidential with no public record of what is discussed in your session

-Couples can use mediation to resolve all divorce-related issues or only a few specific issues with which a couple needs help.
-For example, a couple may have agreed on how to divide their marital property but need help working through their parenting plan.
-Because mediation can be targeted to a specific issue it can save a family time and money.
+Because mediation and arbitration can be targeted to a specific issue it can save your family time and money.
 In contrast, court-driven litigation encompasses all issues, even the ones a couple believes they have resolved.

-For more information on mediation and help determining whether it is right for you visit our Mediation FAQs page.
+For more information on mediation and help determining whether it is right for you visit our Mediation & Arbitration FAQs page.